Social Media Metrics to Measure: What to Track and Why It Matters

 - Bounce rate from social: High bounce?
 Your landing page might not match the content users clicked from.

-- Sales from social: Trackable through UTM links, promo codes, or tools like Metricool that support attribution.
+- Sales from social: Your sales are trackable through UTM links, promo codes, or tools like Metricool that support attribution.

 - Cart recovery via social: Great for eCommerce brands using retargeting in ads or DMs.